-Current operating conditions: The first part of the study addresses "current operating conditions", as resulting at the end of year 2013.
-Consequently, CEMS data for 2013 have been used.
+Transitional operating conditions: The first phase of the study has addressed the current operating conditions, as resulting at the end of year 2013 (a scenario herein referred as "transitional operating conditions - TOC").
+Consequently, for TOC scenario CEMS data for 2013 have been used.
 At Marsa, during year 2013, boilers 3 to 8 (stacks M1 and M2) were not used, boilers 7 & 8 (stacks M3 and M4) were still in operation, while the OCGT unit (stack M5) was used only for a very limited time.
 At Delimara, all units were operational, even if not continuously.
 Due to technical problems, from Feb 2012 to Jan 2013 the combined cycle gas turbines (CCGT) were switched to the open cycle mode using the bypass stacks (D2 and D3), although for a limited number of operating hours, for efficiency reasons.
 According to IPPC obligations concentrations of heavy metals are measured at DPS and MPS by analyzing samples periodically collected at the stacks.
-For the "current operating conditions" scenario, the most recent available measurements (July-Aug

-2013) are used, modulated for modelling application according to the flow rates recorded by CEMS.
+For the TOC scenario, measurements made in July-Aug 2013 have been used, modulated for modelling application according to the flow rates recorded by CEMS.